sellout/flaky/templates/haskell/README.md

 - modules should be imported using `PackageImports`, so that adding modules is a _minor_ change;
 - modules should be imported qualified, so that adding definitions is a _minor_ change;
 - adding instances can't be mitigated in the same way, and it's not uncommon for downstream libraries to add orphans instances when they're omitted from upstream libraries.
-However, since these conflicts can only happen via direct dependencies, and represent an explicit downstream workaround, it is reasonable to expect a quick downstream update to remove or conditionalize the workaround.
+However, since these conflicts can only happen via direct dependencies, and represent an explicit downstream workaround, it’s reasonable to expect a quick downstream update to remove or conditionalize the workaround.
 So, this is considered a _minor major_ change;
 - deprecation is considered a _revision_ change, however it will often be paired with _minor_ changes. `-Werror` can cause this to fail, but published libraries shouldn't be compiled with `-Werror`.

 ## comparisons